top of page

 Here are some examples:

-• Therapies like speech therapy or occupational therapy to help your child improve their communication or motor skills
+• Therapies like speech therapy or occupational therapy can help your child improve their communication or motor skills.

 Doctor's Note: You will need a doctor's note that says your child needs these services.
 The doctor's note should explain how these services relate to your child's disability.